gateio/gateapi-js/docs/SpotApi.md

 > Currency getCurrency(currency)

-Get detail of one particular currency
+Get details of a specific currency

 ### Example